 - 8 oz baby bella mushrooms , thinly sliced

-- 2 tbsp flour (Use GF option if needed)
+- 2 tablespoon flour (Use GF option if needed)

 - 3 cups fresh spinach, roughly chopped